mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

 .. image:: ../../../../../figures/digitizer_configuration.png
      :scale: 80

-You can use the element in the sidepane or as a dialog with a button.
+You can use the element in the sidepane.

 The Ditigitzer needs access to a database where the editable tables are.
 You have to define a new database configuration to be able to connect with the geo database.
 Read more about this at http://doc.mapbender3.org/en/book/database.html